37th Oita International Wheelchair Marathon

 The Oita International Wheelchair Marathon was first held in 1981 in commemoration of the International Year of the Disabled as the world’s first international marathon event only for wheelchair users.
 The race is now officially recognized by the International Paralympic Committee, with athletes participating from the most countries and world records for both men and women, and has become the top wheelchair marathon event in the world.

-Through the harsh sport of marathon racing, the bravery of the athletes challenging their own limits gives courage and hope and impresses not only the people cheering along the course, but also the many people of Oita.
+Through the harsh sport of marathon racing, the bravery of the athletes challenging their own limits gives courage and hope and impresses not only the people cheering along the course, but also many more people both in Oita and beyond.